UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 0.1) Get your UHK :-). https://ultimatehackingkeyboard.com/

 0.2) Unless you specifically wish to use the extended command set, you may wish to start with officially supported macros.
 In that case, please see the smart macro reference included in the right-side pane of Agent.
-Its quality is far superior to this document, and features various interactive
+Its quality is far superior to this document, and features various interactive widgets that allow you to construct macros by just clicking and sliding GUI elements.

 1) If you are using stock firmware and want to use full power of the engine, you need to create a macro named `$onInit` with following content.
 Skip this step if you are using firmware from kareltucek/firmware repository.
 (This is a macro event, which will be automatically executed whenever the keyboard is powercycled.):